MSVelan/Chess_AI/README.md

 These algorithms provide progressively more sophisticated ways of finding the best move, with NegaMax and Alpha-Beta Pruning offering a balance between decision depth and computational efficiency.

-## Future improvement
+## Future improvements

-- I want to convert this app into a website where the UI is handled by the client and the server handles the move generation for the AI bot.
+- Use cython to make the app faster.
+- Convert python files to mojo files which will also drastically reduce the runtime.
 - Add multiprocessing for valid move generation to make the app faster.
 - Improve the AI by adding more algorithms
+- Benchmark the app based on nodes per second(nps), time per move, memory usage, depth per second(dps)
+- Add time control formats
+- Measure elo rating of the chess bot.

+### Optional (Web interface)

+- Convert this app into a website where the UI is handled by the client and the server handles the move generation for the AI bot.
-- Allow User to save their game progress and add authentication for each user.
+- Allow User to save their game progress and add authentication for each user if adding the web functionality.
-- Introduce difficulty mode by adjusting depth values and add an UI for this functionality.
+- Introduce difficulty mode by adjusting depth values and add an UI for this functionality in both the current version of app and web functionality.

 ## Project Recording